amiaopensource/lenticular/lenticular/README.md

-# Digital Restoration of Lenticular Colours from Greyscale Images
+# Digital Restoration of Lenticular Colours from Greyscale Digitisations

 ## ☛ **This is a work in progress** ☚